freenas/freenas-docs/userguide/storage.rst

    passphrase that was configured for the key.
 Refer to :ref:`Managing Encrypted Pools` for instructions on managing keys.

-After the pool is decrypted, it appears in the drop-down menu of :numref:`Figure %s <zfs_import_nonencrypt_fig>`.
+After the pool is decrypted, it can be imported.
-Click the :guilabel:`OK` button to finish the pool import.

 .. note:: For security reasons, GELI keys for encrypted pools are not saved in a configuration backup file.
 When %brand% has been